 DBT has proved particularly effective in treating women with BPD who have a history of self-harming and suicidal behaviour.
 It's been recommended by the National Institute for Health and Care Excellence (NICE) as the first treatment for these women to try.

 Visit MIND to find more information about DBT.

 Another type of long-term psychotherapy that can be used to treat BPD is mentalisation-based therapy (MBT).

 MBT is based on the concept that people with BPD have a poor capacity to mentalise.

-Another important part of mentalisation is to recognise other people have their own thoughts, emotions, beliefs, wishes and needs, and your interpretation of other people’s mental states may not necessarily be correct.
-In addition, you need to be aware of the potential impact your actions will have on other people’s mental states.
+Another important part of mentalisation is to recognise that other people have their own thoughts, emotions, beliefs, wishes and needs, and your interpretation of other people's mental states may not necessarily be correct.
+In addition, you need to be aware of the potential impact your actions will have on other people's mental states.

 A course of MBT usually lasts around 18 months.
 Some hospitals and specialist centres encourage you to remain as an inpatient during this time.
-Other hospitals and centres may recommend you leave the hospital after a certain period of time but remain being treated as an outpatient, where you visit the hospital regularly.
+Other hospitals and centres may recommend that you leave the hospital after a certain period of time but remain being treated as an outpatient, where you visit the hospital regularly.